Experts In This Article

 - Does the litigation involve complex interpretation of legal issues, or in-depth knowledge of a particular field, such as investments or contracts?

-- By accepting a case that involves lengthy and contentious litigation, can the lawyer still accept other cases?
+- Can the lawyer still accept other cases by accepting a case that involves lengthy and contentious litigation?

 - Are there time limitations or day-to-day pressing matters?